MicrosoftDocs/visualstudio-docs/docs/rtvs/data-science-workload.md

 The Azure SDK for Python makes it easy to consume and manage Microsoft Azure services from applications running on Windows, Mac OSX, and Linux.
 For more information, see [Azure SDK for Python](../python/azure-sdk-for-python.md)

 Azure Notebooks (currently in preview) provides free online access to Jupyter notebooks running in the cloud on Microsoft Azure.
 The service includes sample notebooks in Python, R, and F# to get you started.
-To get started, visit[notebooks.azure.com](https://notebooks.azure.com/).
+Visit[notebooks.azure.com](https://notebooks.azure.com/).

 <!--Note link on the image because this one is large -->
 [![Screenshots of Azure Notebooks with the Introduction to R sample](media/data-science-workload-notebooks.png)](media/data-science-workload-notebooks.png)